Cookie preferences

 If I want to try it, what should I do?

 Trust-building is key to a community-based initiative targeting adolescents.
-Provide hand-holding support and extensive counseling to parents and adolescent girls.
+Provide hand-holding support and extensive counselling to parents and adolescent girls.
 Also, developing a strong training program that is rooted in local culture, being respectful of social norms and an equally strong delivery method are important.
 Pilot your program before taking a big leap and ensure funding pipeline.

 Implementation steps